Registration for this course is open until Wednesday, 15.04.2026 23:59.

 Time, Location, and Structure

-Kickoff Lecture: TBA
+Kickoff Lecture: 8th April 2026,

 Grading

 There is no written exam in this course.
 40% of your final grades come from tasks and homework.
 60% of your grades come from the final project report and your verbal exam.
 To be admitted to the exam, you must achieve at least 50% of the points from the exercises.
-The final project is applying learned techniques in the class to a set of targets (bypassing fuzzing obstacles, selecting and building the targets, finding vulnerable code, and writing PoC).
+The final project is applying the techniques learned in class to a set of targets (bypassing fuzzing obstacles, selecting and building the targets, finding vulnerable code, and writing PoCs).
 Then the students should write a "Final Project Report".
 The final project report should contain a step-by-step, detailed description of the whole process.
 To pass the course, you must score at least 50% on the final oral exam.

 Strict no cheating policy